On Maternity Leave - Can I resign? If yes, then will I need to serve the complete notice period?

 Shailesh Parikh_HR Pro

-May explore the possibility of working from home as the Maternity Benefit Act has an advisory on this based on mutually agreed terms.
+I am writing to inquire about the possibility of working from home, considering the Maternity Benefit Act contains guidelines on this matter.
+This arrangement would be based on mutually agreed terms.

 Shailesh Parikh